 The AAO’s Education Committee works hard to provide opportunities for physicians in all stages of their careers, and more opportunities are added regularly throughout the year.
 See also the list of upcoming CME opportunities from friends of the Academy.

 As most of you know by now, the American Osteopathic Association has changed their continuing medical education requirements for the 2019-21 cycle.
 The Academy is an AOA Category 1-A CME sponsor.
 We will continue to ensure our speakers and courses are properly credentialed to count as the general Category 1-A CME as required by the AOA and make sure that CME is reported as such to the AOA to be added to your CME cycle reports.

 You also know that we are the specialty college that represents and advocates for neuromusculoskeletal medicine/osteopathic manipulative medicine (NMM/OMM).
 In addition to the requirements of the AOA, our educational offerings will meet the high standards for NMM/OMM specialty-specific credit.

 The CME offered by our Academy will count for both Category 1-A CME for your AOA requirements and for NMM specialty-specific credits that you may need to provide for other purposes such as state licensing requirements and insurance, and for your own desire to continue learning and growing in your chosen specialty.

 Thank you for your continued support of the AAO.

 Details subject to change.

-Midwestern University/Arizona College of Osteopathic Medicine
+Ohio University Heritage College of Osteopathic Medicine

 20 credits of AOA Category 1-A CME anticipated